chizkidd/tetris-game/README.md

 - Rotate pieces using the up arrow key
 - Accelerate piece descent using the down arrow key

-The game ends when the stack of Tetrominos reaches the top of the play field.
+The game ends when the stack of Tetrominoes reaches the top of the play field.

 ## How to Play